anshu3769/KeplerGroup-CodingExcercise/README.md

     git clone https://github.com/anshu3769/KeplerGroup-CodingExcercise.git
     cd KeplerGroup-CodingExcercise
-    vagrant up

-   For the first time,  "vagrant up" command will take sometime to run as it is creating the fully functional enviroment for your application.
-The VM is up and running now.

- ## Some things you should know in the Vagrantfile
+ ## Some things to know about the Vagrantfile
+     vi Vagrantfile

      1. The following line downloads ubuntu-18.04 image for the VM config.vm.box = "ubuntu/bionic64"